Technogoose030/Jmay/Project1.md

 ## Session Fixation:

-Captured session cookies using Burp Suite.Attempted to access the application with captured cookies to test if unauthorized access was possible.
+Captured session cookies using Burp Suite.
+Attempted to access the application with captured cookies to test if unauthorized access was possible.

 ## Session Expiry:

-Tested session timeout and logout functionality.Confirmed sessions expired after inactivity and were invalidated upon logout.
+Tested session timeout and logout functionality.
+Confirmed sessions expired after inactivity and were invalidated upon logout.

 ## Session Regeneration: